 - For outlets that are after the refrigerator they can be wired with a GFI outlet that is configured to provide Feed-Through protection to all of the following outlets.
 The links below will take you to a complete series of photos showing how to wire GFI outlets with the Single and Feed-Through methods.

-More about Wiring GFI Outlets
+More about Wiring GFI and GFCI Outlets

 Wiring Electrical Outlets for the Home